hypriot/image-builder-rpi/README.md

   - ssh service on port 22
   - Lighthttp on port 80
   - Flash tool can customize image at **flash time**

+Desired in the short term:
   - Camera is pre-enabled
   - USB OTG is also enabled (with IP address `192.168.7.2`)

+Check planning issue #5 for other plans.

+We've disabled for build performance:
   - Docker tools